sara1989mohammadi/tutorial-dotnet/README.md

 Readonly is the keyword whose value we can change during runtime or assign it at run time but only through the non-static constructor.

+**Q #10) What is the difference between a struct and a class in C#?**
+**Answer:** **Class** and **struct** are both user-defined data types but have some major differences:

+**Struct**

+The struct is a value type in C# and inherits from System.Value Type.
+Struct is usually used for smaller amounts of data.
+Struct can’t be inherited from other types.
+A structure can't be abstract.
+No need to create an object with a new keyword.
+Do not have permission to create any default constructor.

+**Class**

+The class is a reference type in C#, and it inherits from the System.Object Type.
+Classes are usually used for large amounts of data.
+Classes can be inherited from other classes.
+A class can be an abstract type.
+We can create a default constructor.

 //////////////////////////////////////////////////
  C#
 Sdk